gatrellesse/Image_Recog_Projects/TD_1/README.md

 - Le descripteur M-SURF est aligné selon cette orientation, ce qui le rend invariant à la rotation.

 ## Question 8
+Rascunho:
+Once it is created, two important methods are BFMatcher.match() and BFMatcher.knnMatch().
+First one returns the best match.
+Second method returns k best matches where k is specified by the user.
+It may be useful when we need to do additional work on that.